Agathodaemon: Greek classical period

+Agathos Daimon was also identified with Zeus Meilichios, as well as with Serapis.

+In Egypt, a similar deity was Shai, who was known as the god of fate.
+His worship went back as far as the time of Akhenaten in the New Kingdom.

 Egyptian late antiquity

 In the syncretic atmosphere of late Antiquity, agathodaemons could be bound up with Egyptian bringers of security and good fortune: a gem carved with magic emblems bears the images of Serapis with crocodile, sun-lion and Osiris mummy surrounded by the lion-headed snake Chnum–Agathodaemon–Aion, with Harpocrates on the reverse.